BigOpe/M_pulcherrima_phenotype_prediction/README.md

 ### **2. Run the Analysis Pipeline
 Each script in analysis/ corresponds to a specific component of the study:

-start.py — main pipeline entry point

-animated_pca_.py — PCA projection and animation

-gene.py / prok.py — genome annotation parsing
+check.py — PCA projection and animation, genome annotation parsing

-rel.py — regression modelling (PLS, Random Forest)
+phen.py — regression modelling (PLS, Random Forest), assembly parsing, QC and preprocessing

-contig.py — assembly parsing

-checking.py — QC and preprocessing

-che.py, chh.py, etc. — supporting analysis modules
+prok.py — supporting analysis modules

 You may run scripts individually, or execute the full workflow using: